Timothy EganNational Book Award-winning

 Michael Pollan’s book In Defense of Food: An Eater's Manifesto is a New York Times bestseller.
 Pollan’s is a crucial voice in the growing discussion about our current way of eating.
 He is also a narrator of the feature documentary Food, Inc., which highlights the increase of genetically-modified foods and unsavory practices in the modern food industry.

-Eric SchlosserBestselling Author and Journalist, Author of Fast Food Nation and Chew on This
+Eric SchlosserBestselling Author and Journalist, Author of Command and Control and Fast Food Nation

 Eric Schlosser’s first book Fast Food Nation helped start a revolution in how Americans think about what they eat.
 With a background as an investigative reporter, Schlosser offers an incisive history of the development of American fast food and indicts the industry for some shocking crimes against humanity, including systematically destroying the American diet and landscape, and undermining our values and our economy.